buntine/p-prime-prime/CONTENT.md

 1. BASIC, FORTRAN and COBOL all added support for structured programming in later versions.
 2. I guess this would make coroutines somewhat simple to implement.
-3. It's not known exactly who coined this term, but according to Wikipedia, an early usage comes from the Guy L. Steeles 1977 paper: [Macaroni is better than spaghetti](http://dl.acm.org/citation.cfm?id=806933)
+3. It's not known exactly who coined this term, but according to Wikipedia, an early usage comes from the Guy L. Steele's 1977 paper: [Macaroni is better than spaghetti](http://dl.acm.org/citation.cfm?id=806933)
 4. This paper is known to be cited more than it's read.
 OK, I admit, I *tried* to get through it all.
 I really did.
 But before you judge me - [give it a shot yourself](http://www.cs.unibo.it/~martini/PP/bohm-jac.pdf).
 5. Had Backus-Naur Form been popular in '64, it would have looked something like this: `<program> ::= R|λ|<program><program>|(<program>)`.
 6. I have searched high-and-low for a copy of this paper.
 The ICC was decommissioned in the late-60s and most of their publications are very difficult to find now.
 I've tracked a physical copy down to the British Library, but am yet to get my hands on it.